 Draper’s cousin, Sister Parish was also a major interior designer of the 20th century.

 Born in 1910 and christened Dorothy May Kinnicutt by her parents G Hermann Kinnicutt and May Appleton Tuckerman.
 Her nickname ‘sister’ was from her three-year-old brother.
-Sister Parish was the cousin of Dorothy Draper.
+Sister Parish was the cousin of Dorothy.

-She had an extraordinary and privileged life and, as a child, had family homes in Manhattan, Maine, Paris and the New Jersey hunt country.
+She had an extraordinary and privileged life.
+As a child, the family had homes in Manhattan, Maine, Paris and the New Jersey hunt country.

 When Sister was 19 she met and married a man named Henry Parish.
 They settled in an old farmhouse on Long Lane in Far Hills, New Jersey which Parish decorated herself.
-Here she found her own sense of style by making draperies out of white mattress ticking, covering the walls in white striped paper, painting wooden furniture white and the floor cherry red with white diamonds.
-Her home was charming and decorated more casually than other high society homes of the 1930s, but her friends began asking her for advice on their own homes.
+Here she found her own sense of style.
+She made draperies out of white mattress ticking, covered the walls in white striped paper, painted wooden furniture white and the floor cherry red with white diamonds.
+Her home was charming and decorated more casually than other high society homes of the 1930s.
+However her friends began asking her for advice on their own homes.

-In 1933, during The Great Depression, May was 23 and was determined that her children should grow up with all the things she had when she was young.
+In 1933, during The Great Depression, May was 23.
+She was determined her children should grow up with everything she had when she was young.
 So she decided to make a professional go of her decorating skills and opened her business, completely untrained.
 She rented a small office in town, added wicker furniture and a sign that said ‘Mrs Henry Parish II, Interiors”.

 Parish did little to advertise her talents during the early days but her small business was productive enough and was doing well.
 She had no desire to monetise her talents by publishing books on decorating or through newspaper columns as her predecessors had done.

 The high-profile assignment turned out to be an unhappy one and towards the end of the assignment, a rift occurred between Jackie and Parish.
-One story is because Parish had told a five-year-old Caroline to take her feet off the upholstery, but another story behind it is because Jackie Kennedy did not pay all of Parish’s decorating bills.
+One story was Parish had told a five-year-old Caroline to take her feet off the upholstery.
+But another story behind it is because Jackie Kennedy did not pay all of Parish’s decorating bills.

-In 1962 Sister Parish met a young designer named Albert Hadley who worked with her on the breakfast room at the Kennedy White House.
+In 1962 Sister Parish met a young designer named Albert Hadley who worked with her at the Kennedy White House.
 Two years later they became partners and would work together until Parish’s death in 1994.

 Sister Parish originated the American Country look with its mix of good English and French furniture and painted tables and chairs.
 She mixed over-stuffed lush chintz sofas with needlepoint rugs, contrasting prints, painted floors, baskets and patchwork quilts.
 Her rooms all had character and warmth and were traditional and timeless.

 Sister Parish was the last of America’s grand dame decorators.
-As she once quoted “Innovation is often the ability to reach into the past and bring back what is good, what is beautiful, what is useful, what is lasting.”
+She once quoted “Innovation is often the ability to reach into the past and bring back what is good, what is beautiful, what is useful, what is lasting.”

 If you are interested in finding out what Design Trends are hot for 2019 click here, or if you would like to find out what the difference is between and Interior Designer and an Interior Decorator click here.